University of Michigan School of Information

 These Faces of UMSI profiles will give you an introduction to some of our dedicated and versatile MHI students coming from backgrounds in technology, public health, sociology, medicine and beyond.
 Their aspirations are as wide-ranging as their backgrounds, but they share a common denominator: they chose to train at the intersection of health, technology and medicine in order to be as fully equipped as possible to evaluate the entire health care landscape and improve health outcomes for others.
 Read about their areas of interest and educational histories, what brought them to U-M (or what kept them here), their most valuable experiences and opportunities, and what they envision doing with their degrees down the line.

 Scroll to the bottom of the page to learn about some of our MHI alumni.
-(Alumni profiles are not routinely updated post-publication.)
+(Profiles are not routinely updated post-publication.)